- Search The Registry

 Sidney Bechet was born on this date in 1897 in New Orleans.
-He was an African American jazz musician and composer.
+He was a Black jazz musician and composer.

 A young and primarily self-taught Bechet was highly influenced by trumpeter Freddie Keppard.
 In 1917, he moved to Chicago, and two years later traveled to New York and Europe with an orchestra led by Will Marion Cook.
 While in London, Bechet discovered the soprano saxophone.
 He enjoyed living in London, but his fondness for the city ended as a result of an assault charge, leading him back to New York where he worked with Duke Ellington and James P. Johnson.
 A future trip to Russia, Germany, and France resulted in a similar legal encounter: Bechet spent 11 months incarcerated in Paris for a shooting incident.

 Back in New York, Bechet developed a close working relationship with trumpeter Tommy Ladnier, the two remaining a notable presence on 52nd Street up to the time bebop overtook the scene.
 But Charlie Parker and Dizzy Gillespie did not entirely smother his career.
 Bechet kept traditional jazz afloat through collaborations with Eddie Condon, Vic Dickenson, and Bunk Johnson.
 Bob Wilber, one of the most vocal proponents of Bechet's playing, became a live-in student during the 1940s, though the ensuing decade showed less and less interest in Bechet's style.